 If you or someone you care about loves Germany, check out these wonderful gifts to bring a little Deutschland into your life, no matter where you are in the world.

 I’ve been fortunate enough to live in Germany for six and a half years, most of that in Munich.
-It never fails to amaze me how many people I meet who have traveled to Germany and regal me with their stories about their time here.
+It never fails to amaze me how many people I meet who have traveled to Germany and regale me with their stories about their time here.
+You can be certain that most everyone that has lived here love Germany.
 I never get tired of hearing about it, and it makes me feel fortunate to call it my second home – after Canada.

 I also get asked a lot about the perfect gift for someone who loves Germany, which is why I’ve created this list.
 I’ve divided it into the following categories: German food, Christmas decorations, gifts for someone traveling to Germany, children’s toys, and games for the entire family.

 One of the most popular things I hear from travelers to Germany is how much they enjoyed the hearty food.
-I think food makes a great gift anytime of the year.
+I think food makes a great gift at any time of the year.
 It has a magical ability to transport you back to a time and place.

 Dresden Stollen is a fruit bread that’s similar to Christmas cake found in North America, except that it’s covered in icing sugar.

 It was traditionally eaten as early as 1474 during medieval fasting, but it wasn’t the tasty version that it is today.
 It contained only flour, yeast, and water to comply with the fasting standards set by the church.
 From 1560, it became to get a reputation as being fit for kings.
 Today, it’s only made with high-grade ingredients.
 There’s even a Stollen Association to protect its heritage.